-The evidence on the comparative clinical effectiveness of the newest treatment regimens appears consistent in all four major treatment subgroups.
-Among treatment-naïve patients without cirrhosis, the SVR12 for simeprevir or sofosbuvir combined with interferon and/or ribavirin is between 75% and 92%.
-The comparable SVR12 for DAA combination therapy (simeprevir/sofosbuvir, ledipasvir/sofosbuvir, daclatasvir/sofosbuvir, 3D) ranges from 95% to 100%.
-Among treatment-naïve patients with cirrhosis, the SVR12 for primary DAA therapy ranges from 55% to 81% compared to 67% to 95% for DAA combination therapy.
-For treatment- experienced patients, the SVR12 for older therapy is about 75% for both cirrhotic and non-cirrhotic patients compared with 95% to 100% for DAA combination therapy.
+The evidence on the clinical effectiveness of the all-oral DAA combination treatment regimens compared to second generation single DAA regimens appears consistent in all four major treatment subgroups.
+Among treatment-naïve patients without cirrhosis, the SVR12 for simeprevir or sofosbuvir combined with interferon and/or ribavirin is between 75% and 92%, whereas the SVR12 for DAA combination therapy (simeprevir + sofosbuvir, ledipasvir/sofosbuvir, daclatasvir + sofosbuvir, 3D) is higher, ranging from 95% to 100%.
+Among treatment-naïve patients with cirrhosis, the SVR12 for single DAA therapy ranges from 55% to 81% compared to 67% to 95% for DAA combination therapy.
+For treatment-experienced patients, the SVR12 for older therapy is about 75% for both cirrhotic and non-cirrhotic patients compared with 95% to 100% for DAA combination therapy.

-Due to the lack of head-to-head trials and the lack of trials with common comparators, it is difficult to know if one of the DAA combination therapies is clearly superior to another.
-At this time only two combinations have FDA approval (simeprevir/sofosbuvir, ledipasvir/sofosbuvir).
-Two of the combinations (simeprevir/sofosbuvir, daclatasvir/sofosbuvir) have been studied in very small samples, and the confidence intervals around the estimates for their SVRs are wide.
+Due to the very similar high levels of SVR12 achieved by all DAA combination therapies, and the lack of head-to-head trials, there is inadequate evidence to distinguish the overall effectiveness of the various DAA combination therapies.
+At the time of the initial assessment, only two combinations had FDA approval (SMV + SOF, LDV/SOF).
+Two of the combinations (SMV + SOF, DCV + SOF) have been studied among very few patients, and the confidence intervals around the estimates for their SVRs are wide.
 For the patient population with cirrhosis, the confidence intervals are wide for all four of the new DAA combinations.
-Furthermore, selection bias may explain some of the differences between the SVRs.
+Furthermore, since these data come from single arm studies, in which everyone enrolled in a trial receives the experimental therapy, selection bias may explain some of the observed differences among the SVR point estimates.

-Adverse effects may also impact the choice of therapy, although there were very few discontinuations from therapy in any of the studies due to adverse events, and the rate of serious adverse events was similarly low.
-When patient characteristics require longer therapy with ribavirin-based therapy (sofosbuvir + R for 24 weeks, 3D + R for 24 weeks), the adverse event rates are higher, and the rate of significant anemia is higher.
-Simeprevir also causes photosensitivity and more rashes.
+Adverse effects are an important part of comparative clinical effectiveness, but there were very few discontinuations from therapy in any of the studies due to adverse events, and the rate of serious adverse events was similarly low.
+When patient characteristics require longer therapy with ribavirin-based therapy (sofosbuvir + R for 24 weeks, 3D + R for 24 weeks), the adverse event rates are higher (e.g., the rate of significant anemia is higher, simeprevir also causes photosensitivity and more rashes).

-High-quality observational data from real world settings will be essential for evaluating the comparative effectiveness of the combination DAA therapies.
+Pragmatic randomized trials or high-quality observational studies from real world settings will be essential for evaluating the comparative effectiveness of the combination DAA therapies.
 It is unlikely that there will be head-to-head randomized trials of the current therapies, and many more new drug combinations are being tested in clinical trials today.
 The SVR12 rates of the studied combination therapies will undoubtedly be lower in observational studies than those reported in the clinical trials, as has been seen with earlier DAAs.
 Patients who qualify to be in clinical trials are generally more motivated, adherent, and have fewer comorbidities than the larger population of patients with chronic HCV infection who need to be treated.
 Studies including larger numbers of patients treated with each of the drug combinations will help to identify rare adverse events that have not yet been anticipated and should help to clarify specific patient populations that benefit more from one combination therapy than another.
 It is incumbent upon researchers working closely with the clinical community to continue to collect high quality observational data to help answer the many remaining questions.